Please confirm topic selection

 • occurs in up to 5% of cases

-• revision arthrodesis with open surgical technique
+• revision arthrodesis may require open surgical technique

 • Prognosis